Mbed-TLS/mbedtls/docs/driver-only-builds.md

 restartable operations with `MBEDTLS_USE_PSA_CRYPTO` in [its documentation](use-psa-crypto.md).

-Again, we have plans to support this in the future but not established timeline, please let us know if you're interested.
+Again, we have plans to support this in the future but not with an established timeline, please let us know if you're interested.

 ### Limitations regarding the selection of curves